webview/webview/README.md

 `CC`         | C compiler executable.
 Used by Go.
 `CXX`        | C++ compiler executable.
 Used by Go.

+### Cross-compilation

+See the CI configuration for examples.

 ## Limitations

 ### Browser Features